 PSvdL is a 20% shareholder of DIGASKO.
 DIGASKO is the expert for all technical issues related to the German gas industry.
 DIGASKO currently supports network operators and industrial companies as they shift from L-gas to H-gas.digasko.de

 PSvdL develops programs and products in small teams that create value for our customers.
 One such product simplifies the billing of gas supply contracts allowing for the exact reading and visualization of electricity and gas meter data.

-In 2016, we founded Ipanema GmbH as a way to foster creativity beyond our core competencies.
+Some years ago, we founded Ipanema GmbH as a way to foster creativity beyond our core competencies.
 In the first two years, we created a craft beer recipe, developed a brand and successfully launched it in several markets across Europe and Asia.

 We offer employment opportunities tailored to individual needs with performance-based and excellent compensation packages.
 We also offer an attractive and transparent employment environment where work-life balance is respected.